-Warren Hall is the largest of Whitworth's residence halls with 215 residents living in Warren South, Warren West, and Warren East.
-The building is centrally located on campus and boasts a great view of the Loop (the center of campus).
-Each night Prime Time keeps the large main lounge full of activity from 8 until 11 (and sometimes later) and it is a great place to meet new people.
-At other times, there is usually someone studying in front of the fireplace, using the foosball, ping-pong, or pool tables and piano, or cooking in the kitchen area.
-In addition to the main lounge area, the second and third floors of Warren each contain their own centrally-located lounge with couches and study tables.
+Warren Hall is the largest of Whitworth's residence halls. with 215 residents living in Warren South, Warren West, and Warren East.
+The building is centrally located on campus and boasts a great view of The Loop (the center of campus).
+Each night, Prime Time keeps the large main lounge full of activity from 8 until 11 (and sometimes later), and it's a great place to meet new people.
+At other times, there is usually someone studying in front of the fireplace, using the foosball, ping-pong, or pool tables, playing the piano, or cooking in the kitchen area.
+In addition to the main lounge area, the second and third floors of Warren contain their own centrally-located lounges with couches and study tables.

 Constructed in 1952 and 1963, Warren was named in honor of Dr. Frank F. Warren, Whitworth president from 1940-63.
-The entire building was recently renovated with new room furniture, carpet, lounge furniture, and new windows.
+The entire building was recently renovated with new furniture in student rooms and lounges, new carpet, and new windows.

 Warren West and South